 - Floors in buildings, malls, and hotels that are too slippery due to excessive wax build-up and poor maintenance.

-- Swimming pools and swimming pool decks that have excessive slippery tiles.
+- Swimming pools and swimming pool decks with excessive slippery tiles.

 - Elevator & escalator accidents caused by mechanical defects and wet substances.